ChristopherDrum/status-line-classics/README.md

 As I expand Status Line's capabilities into z4 compatibility and beyond, I am forced to reckon with the harsh fact that some titles were hard-coded to require a minimum 40-character (or more) display.
 Granted, a z-machine interpreter can "lie" and claim it supports such a screen.
 However, while this will trick the game into starting and playing, it can render certain games "playable" with the huge caveat that important text may be drawn off-screen.
 For most players this makes the games challenging to play, and not in the fun way.

-So, I decided to suck it up and do the hard work to make those games work well on a small screen, with specific emphasis on Status Line and its capabilities/limitations.
-I do sometimes (judiciously and while preserving authorial intent) reword/truncate a phrase or two here and there to fit the horizontal space of the small screen.
+To provide extra support to people who enjoy the cozy atmosphere of Status Line on the Pico-8, I endeavor to make classics (whose source code is available) to work well on a small screen.
+I do (when appropriate) place specific emphasis on Status Line and its capabilities/limitations.
+I may (judiciously and while preserving authorial intent) reword/truncate a phrase or two here and there to fit the horizontal space of the small screen.
 This does not alter any wording of prose, and is mostly relegated to status line information, redundant to the main textual corpus.

-## The Plan
+## Intentions
 * First, make it work in Status Line.
-This will allow me to identify the areas that need code adjustments for later work.
+This allows me to identify areas that need code adjustments for later work.
 So, to begin this will probably just mean swapping certain hard-coded layout values with numbers appropriate to the 32-character wide Pico-8 screen.
-* Next, refactor the hard-coded values out into variables and/or calculation routines.
-* Next, feed the refactored routines with dynamic values from the z-code header and verify the original experience is unaltered while providing smaller screens an equivalent play experience.
+* Then, refactor the above changes to be generally flexible to all screen sizes.
-* Last, propose changes to the upstream source repos to make the originals more generically flexible to a wide range of screens.
+* Last, propose lightweight changes to the upstream source repos to introduce screen flexibility to everyone? (maybe not necessary; just use this repo I suppose)

 ## Build Notes
 For those wanting to build from source, you will need the ZILF and ZAPF compiler tools.